MicrosoftDocs/globalization/globalization/testing/linguistic-validation.md

 | Cultural appropriateness   | Is the translation a good fit for the target culture?
 The translation may be too literal a translation of the source text. |
 | Correct formats for data   | Is the formatting of data correct for the target culture? |

-While linguistic review is primarily focused on the linguistic aspects of the translation, the reviewer will naturally observe other problems that can occur during localization.
+While linguistic review is primarily focused on the linguistic and cultural aspects of the translation, the reviewer will naturally observe other problems that can occur during localization.
 All issues should be captured and reported in the review process.

 The following recommendations can improve the effectiveness of linguistic review: